idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 Well, they're wrong but not *too* wrong which let's us play a trick.
-Let's put a copy of whatever I've generated here, on my dev system, in a :file:`build-bootstrap` directory which everyone will use to get going.
+Let's put a copy of whatever I've generated here, on my dev system, in a :file:`build-bootstrap` directory which *all other systems* will use to get going.

 We can say that :program:`idio` depends on a locally created :file:`libc-api.h` and :file:`libc-api.idio` and have a specific rule